Use these simple guidelines for identifying or ruling out the typical signs and symptoms of the prevalent mental

 BIPOLAR AFFECTIVE DISORDER TEST: Look for these ten indications ruled by the illness for a diagnosis.

 Bipolar affective disorders are in fact subtle mental conditions.
 They are most marked by alternating periods of elation and depression - as a rule.

 Bipolar disorder was formerly known as manic depression.
 It gets broken down into two main categorizations based on the length and severity of an individual's mood state changes.

 The illness affects almost one million adults in the United Kingdom.

 When it comes to mental illness and mood problems, a person suffering bipolar affective disorder displays several signs and symptoms which are subtle - but recognizable.

-Use these ten key indications and pointers to help determine whether a loved one may have the mental condition.
-Or, could it be that they simply have a quirky or difficult personality.
+You can use these ten key indications and pointers to help determine whether a loved one may have the mental condition.
+Or, could it be that they are currently dealing with personal problems or they generally have a quirky personality?

 These 10 indications and signs could either rule out the likelihood of someone suffering with bipolar disorder, or identify that someone you care for may have the illness.

 Often, an individual in a bipolar depressive state will present themselves much like someone who has depression.
 They display similar daily problems along with sleep issues.
 They will have a lack of appetite, a lack of energy (lethargy), and an inability to focus or concentrate.

 Primary defining factors for people with bipolar disorders are exhibiting manic and depressed state symptoms.